variadico/noti/docs/noti.md

 TELEGRAM

 token
     Telegram access token.
-The token can be retrieved using the [BotFather](https://telegram.me/botfather)
+The token can be retrieved using the [BotFather](https://telegram.me/botfather).

 chatId
-    Telegram message destination: Can be either a chat or a channel
+    Telegram message destination: Can be either a chat or a channel.

 TWILIO